danafaye/WindowsAPIAbuseAtlas/NTDLL/NtLoadDriver/README.md

 # 🚛 NtLoadDriver: The Swiss Army Knife of Memory Abuse

 ## 🧩 Executive Summary
+`NtLoadDriver` is how attackers go from SYSTEM to kernel-mode royalty.
+It’s one of the tricks old-school rootkits used, and it still works.
+Load the right driver, and you can hide malware, kill security, or bend the OS to your will.

+It’s can be loud if you’re watching, but blends in if you’re not.
+That’s what makes it dangerous, and why it still deserves your attention.

 ## 🧠 What is NtLoadDriver?
 `NtLoadDriver` is the go-to Windows API for loading kernel drivers straight into the heart of the OS.
 It requires SYSTEM-level privileges to run, and when called with a driver’s registry path, it loads that driver into kernel memory, giving it full control over the system.